lehmannrobb/react_pokedex/README.md

 # React Pokedex
-A Pokedex app built with React (work in progress)
+A Pokedex app built with React and data fetched from the pokemon API (work in progress)
 ## Bugs
 - Loading out of order
 - ...